reclaimhosting/docs/docs/Omeka/Working-with-Omeka.md

 ###Uploading Plugins and Themes

-Omeka provides a variety of open source themes and plugins on our website available for download, however there is no automated process for loading them into your Omeka installation from the admin interface at this time.
+Omeka provides a variety of [open source themes and plugins on their website](http://omeka.org/add-ons/) available for download, however there is no automated process for loading them into your Omeka installation from the admin interface at this time.
 Here's how to makes plugins and themes available to your installation.

 Login to Reclaim Hosting and navigate to your cPanel via the menu